CoreyWarren/react-and-company-documentation/readme.md

 Redux is a state management tool for JavaScript applications.
 It helps you design applications that behave consistently and are easy to test by keeping the application state in a single, immutable store.

+Here is a fellow dev's views on Redux: https://qr.ae/prvjpl

 ```js
 import { createStore } from 'redux';